A guide to upgrade subversion to 1.14

 Apache Httpd Security Tips

-As the apache is famous for its vulnerability, here is the checklist to make the server safer
+As the Apache is famous for its vulnerability, here is the checklist to make the server safer

-• Follows the guide.
+• Follow the guide.